groupcash/core/README.md

-# Groupcash: A Commodity-Backed Cryptographic Complementary Currency
+# Groupcash: A Commodity-Backed Cryptographic Complementary Currency System

-This text describes a virtual complementary currency, relying on contracts concluded with cryptographic signatures and backed by delivery promises of value-creating community members.
+This text describes a system for virtual complementary currencies, relying on contracts concluded with cryptographic signatures and backed by delivery promises of value-creating community members.
 The compatibility and plausibility of these promises is verified by a regulatory mechanism.
 The proposal is inspired by cryptographic and local currencies.

 ## Design goals